sheek801/EncodeSolanaDevBootcampFinalProject/README.md

 - Anchor framework for smart contract development
 - TypeScript/JavaScript for frontend and backend development
 - React for the user interface
-- AWS Lambda or similar for serverless functions
 - Dialect SDK for blinks integration

 ## Development Roadmap